cloudmine/CloudMineSDK-Java/README.md

 Backend Java API for interaction with CloudMine
 ======

 Build from scratch instructions:

-1. If there have been any changes to the android project itself OR this is your first time doing a build from scratch, you must build the android project first.
-The android project depends on the JavaSDK, so you must build and add that to your local maven repository first:
+1. In these instructions, the version number may need to be changed depending on the actual version of the project you are working on.
+1. Edit the pom.xml file so that the version number is correct.
+1. Building the Android Library is a involved processes, because it relies on the Java Library, which we keep as a seperate project.
+We first need to build the Java Library, and then we can go ahead and build the Android Library:
-mvn package -DskipTests=true -f $JAVA_SDK_HOME/pom.xml;mvn install:install-file -DgroupId=com.cloudmine.api -DartifactId=cloudmine-javasdk -Dversion=0.3-SNAPSHOT -Dpackaging=jar -DpomFileJAVA_SDK_HOME/pom.xml -DfileJAVA_SDK_HOME/target/cloudmine-javasdk-0.3.jar -DgeneratePom=true
+<code>mvn package -DskipTests=true -f $JAVA_SDK_HOME/pom.xml;mvn install:install-file -DgroupId=com.cloudmine.api -DartifactId=cloudmine-javasdk -Dversion=0.3-SNAPSHOT -Dpackaging=jar -DpomFileJAVA_SDK_HOME/pom.xml -DfileJAVA_SDK_HOME/target/cloudmine-javasdk-0.3.jar -DgeneratePom=true</code>
+1. Once the Java Library has been built, we can build the Android Library. <code>$ANDROID_HOME</code> is the top directory of the Android project.
-Then use this command to build and add the android sdk: mvn package -DskipTests=true -f $ANDROID_HOME/pom.xml;mvn install:install-file -DgroupId=com.cloudmine.api -DartifactId=cloudmine-android -Dversion=0.3-SNAPSHOT -Dpackaging=jar -DpomFile=$ANDROID_HOME/pom.xml -Dfile=$ANDROID_HOME/target/cloudmine-android-0.3-SNAPSHOT.jar
+<code>mvn package -DskipTests=true -f $ANDROID_HOME/pom.xml;mvn install:install-file -DgroupId=com.cloudmine.api -DartifactId=cloudmine-android -Dversion=0.3-SNAPSHOT -Dpackaging=jar -DpomFile=$ANDROID_HOME/pom.xml -Dfile=$ANDROID_HOME/target/cloudmine-android-0.3-SNAPSHOT.jar</code>
-where $ANDROID_HOME = the home directory of the android project.
-If you haven't
-2. Run all of the integration and unit tests.
+1. Run all the integration test and unit tests.
+Fix any that are failing.
-3. Edit the pom.xml so that the version # is correct
-3g.
-Build the jar
+1. Build the jar.
-3.1 for android, the command is: mvn assembly:assembly -DdescriptorId=jar-with-dependencies -DbuildFor=android -DskipTests=true
+  1.1 For Android: <code>mvn assembly:assembly -DdescriptorId=jar-with-dependencies -DbuildFor=android -DskipTests=true</code>
-3.2 for javasdk, the command is: mvn package -DskipTests=true
+  1.2 For Java: <code>mvn package -DskipTests=true</code>
-4. Rename the jar from cloudmine-javasdk-0.#-jar-with-dependencies.jar to cloudmine-android-v0.#.jar
+1. Rename the .jar from cloudmine-javasdk-v#.#-jar-with-dependencies.jar to cloudmine-android-v#.#.jar
-5. Test that the jar works by following the set up instructions in the Android documentations, using the newly built jar instead of the downloadable jar, and then running the project.
+1. Test that the jar works by following the set up instructions in the Android documentations, using the newly built jar instead of the downloadable jar, and then running the project.
-6. Generate JavaDoc jar: mvn javadoc:jar
+1. Generate JavaDoc jar: <code>mvn javadoc:jar</code>
-7. Rename the jar to cloudmine-android-v0.#-javadoc.jar
+1. Rename the jar to cloudmine-android-v0.#-javadoc.jar
-8. Zip up the javadoc jar and the main jar, make sure the zip file is named "cloudmine-android-v0.#.zip"
+1. Zip up the javadoc jar and the main jar, make sure the zip file is named "cloudmine-android-v0.#.zip"
-9. Go to https://github.com/cloudmine/cloudmine-android/downloads select "Choose a new file", select the zip file you created, and upload it
-10. Update the links on the website
-11. Deploy locally, redownload the zip, and test that the jar works
-12. Redeploy the CloudMine website
-13. Tag the build: git tag -a v0.# -m 'version 0.#', then push to the main repo: git push --tags
+1. Upload zip file.